livelace/gosquito/README.md

 * Include/exclude data from all or specific plugins.
 * Declarative YAML configurations with templates support.
 * Export flow statistics to [Prometheus](https://prometheus.io/).
+* Send only new data or force send fetched data every time.

 ### Config sample: